phetsims/geometric-optics/doc/implementation-notes.md

 # Constraints

 Physical mirrors do not have an index of refraction.
-But for the purposes of the simulation, we model our mirror as a lens with index of refraction = 2.
+Our mirror is modeled as a lens with index of refraction = 2.

 A flat mirror is modeled as a convex mirror with large radius of curvature (100,000cm).
 PhET-iO clients should therefore be warned that model Properties are not accurate for the flat mirror.
 For example, focal length will be a very large number, not infinity.